pratapagiri/nx-packaged/README.md

   }
 ```

-Now, build the library with the following command:
+Now, build the library to its binary representation with the following command:

 ```bash
 $ yarn build:libs
 ```

-The build artefacts are written to `@nx-packaged/one-lib` in the repository root folder!
+The binaries are written to `@nx-packaged/one-lib` in the repository root folder!

 #### Optional: add a 'productive' app configuration